trustoverip/ctwg-terminology-governance-guide/spec/header.md

 ## Status of This Memo

-The document structure is based on a template specification for `[ToIP](https://github.com/trustoverip/specification-template)`.
+The document structure is based on a template specification for [ToIP](https://github.com/trustoverip/specification-template).

+This document is a guide for spec authors and a discription of how the tooling works.
+The [normative section](./normative_references.md) is aimed at developers of the specification template mentioned above.

 ## Copyright Notice